vrona/FHE.Chess/docs/Project_Flow.md

 The development of the chess app itself can be done completely from scratch or based on [python-chess](https://python-chess.readthedocs.io/en/latest/) library.
 It happens that this project is based on both (to speed up development).

-Except the [Clone_Chess class](https://github.com/vrona/FHE.Chess/blob/quant_fhe/client_local/chess_env/clone_chess.py) which returns [python-chess](https://python-chess.readthedocs.io/en/) methods, everything from [client_local/chess_env](https://github.com/vrona/FHE.Chess/tree/quant_fhe/client_local/chess_env) is made from scratch.
+Except the [Clone_Chess class](https://github.com/vrona/FHE.Chess/blob/quant_fhe/client_local/chess_env/clone_chess.py) which returns [python-chess](https://python-chess.readthedocs.io/en/) methods, everything from [client_local/chess_env](https://github.com/vrona/FHE.Chess/tree/quant_fhe/client_local/chess_env) is made from scratch.<br>

+Explanations of chess app scripts are here [Chess_app](Chess_app/Chess_app.md).

 ## #3 Models

 **The chosen philosophy is straightforward**:
 Train 2 models: one model to determine the SOURCE square, train another model to determine the TARGET square.(no matter the piece and evaluation)

-Consequences: AI always starts her moves the same way, but over 5 moves it starts to be very funny.
+Consequences: AI always starts its moves the same way, but over 5 moves it starts to be very funny.

 *   **#3.1 clear source / target**